wissuu/meal_assistant/README.md

 ## 💡 Why I Built This

 I wanted to learn Python by solving a real problem: planning meals based on macros, something I'm interested in in my personal life.
-This project combines CLI tooling, NLP parsing, data modeling, and food APIs into a single, testable, practical tool.
+This project combines CLI tooling, AI agents, data modeling, and food APIs into a single, testable, practical tool.

 ## 🧪 Features